-

 Latest News & Blog Postings

-William Carlos Williams - New Trade Paperback Edition
+William Carlos Williams - Trade Paperback Edition and Downloadable Podcasts

-A new trade paperback edition of this critically-acclaimed title has just been published by InPrint Editions/Black Classic Press in anticipation of William Carlos Williams' 125th birthday.
+A trade paperback edition of this critically-acclaimed title has been published by InPrint Editions/Black Classic Press in celebration of William Carlos Williams' 125th birthday.

 The richly-illustrated book (including vintage photographs from the Williams family archives) includes an illuminating new Preface by Neil Baldwin, as well as an Introduction by William Eric Williams, MD.